Tmonster/Tmonster.github.io/_posts/2024-05-29-is-ai-our-jurassic-park?.md

 Wow, what a dumb comparison you might think, but give me the chance to convince you.
 I think if you've read the book recently, you probably don't think that.
 Let me explain a couple of reasons why I think the two are similar.

-#### 1. Genetically Engineering Dinosaurs and simulating Human intelligence are theoretically relatively similar to them.
+#### 1. Genetically Engineering Dinosaurs and simulating human intelligence are arguably similar.

  <!-- are John Hammond was trying to replicate dinasour DNA while AI companies are trying to simulate neurons and brain activity with AI. -->